 Singapore’s Transport Minister Ong Ye Kung shared, “The risk of a Hongkonger bringing the virus into Changi [Airport] is not very different from someone coming from Jurong.”

 In a press release by Singapore’s Ministry of Transport (MOT), it states that the arrangement is part of a new in-principle agreement between the two cities which will help to revive cross-border air travel in a “safe and progressive way.”

-Earlier this week, Singapore lowered the quarantine requirement for Hong Kong travellers from 14 days to seven days, and removed the requirement to stay in government-designated facilities during quarantine.
+In mid-October, Singapore lowered the quarantine requirement for Hong Kong travellers from 14 days to seven days, and removed the requirement to stay in government-designated facilities during quarantine.

 (Hero and featured image credit: Swapnil Bapat/Unsplash)